September 8, 2016

 Lists of possible native analogues for various areas need to be further compiled.
 Dr. Sunshine Brosi made the point to me that the ability to distinguish between natives and exotic invasive relatives is also important.
 A couple guides have pointed out exotic invasives and their native look alikes (Maine Volunteer Lake Monitoring Program, 2007; Sarver, 2008).
 Good natured people trying to control invasives may instead remove their often rare and threated native relatives by accident i.e. native Bittersweet (Celastrus scandens) while trying to remove Oriental Bittersweet (Celastrus orbiculatus).
 As an aside, i learned at an international ethnobotany conference that Oriental Bittersweet is consumed as food in at least one part of China (Kang, Łuczaj, Ye, Zhang, & Kang, 2012).
 However, i would state that this same community consumes other plants known to be dangerous if not toxic and the Bittersweet family (Celastraceae) is typically not consumed for food as far as i know.
 Dr. Brosi also brought to my attention the fact that support of exotic invasive uses can sometimes have unforeseen deleterious consequences (Nuñez, Kuebbing, Dimarco, & Simberloff, 2012).

-Another thing to think about regarding conservation biology is using as local as possible plant material for native species planting as seed or propagules from afar are in essence as exotic genetically albeit on a smaller scale.
-However, this is especially an important consideration if the species worked with is more rare in distribution.
+Another thing to think about regarding conservation biology is using as local as possible plant material for native species planting as seed or propagules from afar are in essence genetically exotic albeit on a smaller scale than plants from further afield.
+A factor which is an especially important consideration if the species worked with is rare in distribution.